louiswillems/louiswillems.github.io/_posts/2019-05-14-Text Data Visualization with Google Analytics- Copie.md

 This notebook illustrates how to:

-* Pull the data from Bigquery
+* Pull data from Bigquery
 * Use a pre-trained statistical models in German with Spacy
 * Visualize words frequency vs popularity of articles